-- Think about and write down what your best possible life might look like one year from now. - Your Work-What job will you be doing?
-Where will you be working or what will you be studying?
+- Think about and write down what your best possible life might look like one year from now. - Your work or studies What job will you be doing or what will you be studying?
 How will you be working towards what you want this to look like?
 Or if they don't have a clear idea, consider: What is the ideal job for me?
 Or what would I want to study?
 What would you do if money didn't matter? - Yourself-How do you want to feel about yourself one year from now?
 Mentally, physically, socially, personally?
 What does that look and feel like?